Trump’s factory revival is happening

 The digital revolution, and the creation of mega-companies in places like Silicon Valley has done little to make up the difference in terms of productivity or social mobility.
 Nor can services by themselves solve deep-seated social or trade woes.
 Overall US service exports, including those that go to tech firms, represents less than a third of the country’s overseas sales.

-Needless to say, Chinese manufacturing supremacy under the former neoliberal regime also threatened to bring about Chinese defense and geopolitical supremacy.
+Needless to say, Chinese manufacturing supremacy under the former neoliberal regime also threatened to bring about Chinese defence and geopolitical supremacy.

 But here, too, a reversal is underway, with new signs of life in the US defense industry.
 This comes not from the corporate dinosaurs, but a whole wave of new companies.
 “Innovation starts in the small shops,” notes the Dallas-based venture capitalist Bryan Chambers.
 Upstart “defense-tech” firms are feeding off a huge surge in investment, including the Army’s current $36 billion procurement overhaul.